-On Veteran’s Day, Donald Trump Says Florida Ballots From Active Duty Military Shouldn’t Be Counted
+As Veterans Day Is Observed, Donald Trump Says Florida Ballots, Which Include Active Duty Military, Shouldn’t Be Counted Further

-Donald Trump is under fire for his declaration on Veteran’s Day that the state of Florida should not count the ballots of active duty military members.
+Donald Trump is under fire for his declaration on Veterans Day that the state of Florida should not count the ballots of active duty military members.

 As both the governor and Senate races in Florida head toward a recount, Trump has grown increasingly vocal on Twitter with allegations that the ballot counting has been fraudulent in favor of the Democrats.
 On Monday, he declared that the state should stop recount efforts and simply go with the results of Election Night, when both Republicans held even larger leads.
 As Axios noted, doing so would mean not counting ballots from active duty military members.
 Said ballots are generally counted until November 16, as long as they were postmarked by Election Day.

-The statement, made on Veteran’s Day before Trump had posted any message marking the holiday, drew considerable backlash.
+The statement, made as the U.S. government observes Veterans Day before Trump had posted any message marking the holiday, drew considerable backlash.
 Ronald Klain, a former member of the Obama White House, noted on Twitter that Donald Trump’s plan to go only with the Election Night results would be a violation of federal law that mandates the ballots of active duty military members are counted.

 There are plenty of reasons why this is wrong — but let's start with this: